Myeloid neoplasms or myelodysplastic syndromes

 It is typical of the adult population and is characterized by a rapid progression with an accumulation of numerous myeloblasts, which requires immediate diagnosis and treatment.

-We do not know why myelodysplastic syndromes appear but, in most cases, they are acquired diseases related to aging or due to exposure to toxic substances such as benzene or treatments such as radiotherapy and/or chemotherapy, among others.
+We do not know why myelodysplastic syndromes appear but, in most cases, they are acquired diseases related to ageing or due to exposure to toxic substances such as benzene or treatments such as radiotherapy and/or chemotherapy, among others.

 They are a group of neoplasms originating in the hematopoietic stem cell characterized by the proliferation of myeloid lines (erythrocytes, granulocytes and platelets).